sambuccid/hulipaa/UI_tests.md

 - pagination buttons are not shown when there is just one page needed
 - next page button shown, it works and is hidden if we are in the last page
 - previous page button shown, it works and is hidden if we are in the first page

+## Others
+When there is a page that contains 2 search bars, they still work fine and independently from each other